-• Security prices will fluctuate.
-The value of your investment may fall over time.

-- The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
+- Security prices will fluctuate.
+The value of your investment may fall over time. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
 This may occur at any point in time, including during the initial offering period. - The issuer of a security may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
-This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall. - The trust's portfolio selection criteria excludes securities of certain issuers for nonfinancial reasons, including environmental, social and governance factors.
-As a result, the trust may forgo some market opportunities available to a portfolio that does not use these criteria.
-The trust's focus on sustainable impact investments may affect the trust's exposure to certain sectors or issuers and may impact the trust's relative investment performance, positively or negatively, depending on whether such sectors or issuers are in or out of favor in the market. - The trust is not actively managed.
+This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall. - Preferred securities combine some of the characteristics of both stocks and bonds.
+Like bonds, the preferred securities selected for the portfolio pay a fixed rate of income and are sold on the basis of yield.
+However, like common stocks, they are traded on major exchanges.
+Preferred securities are "senior securities" which have preference over common stocks, but not debt, of an issuer. - The trust is concentrated in securities issued by REITs.
+A REIT is a company dedicated to owning and, in some cases, operating income-producing real estate.
+Some REITs engage in financing real estate.
+Negative developments in the real estate industry will affect the value of your investment greater than in a more diversified investment. - The trust invests significantly in stocks of small and mid-size companies.
+These stocks are often more volatile and have lower trading volumes than stocks of larger companies.
+Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information.

+• The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.